NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/Harvest Compendium Equipment/S/stony-basilisk-eyes.md

 trait07:
 trait08:
 image: zz-Attachments/assets/imageplaceholder.png
-level: 6
+level: 2
 group:
 bulk:
-value: "200"
+value: "10"
 subvalue: "gp"
 invest:
-usage: "etched onto armor"
+usage: "other"
 license: "ORC"
 identify: ""
-description: "A _ready_ rune draws component pieces of a suit of armor toward one another, making it extremely fast to get into.
-You can don light armor with a _ready_ rune as a single action, or medium or heavy armor with a ready rune as a 2-action activity."
+description: "This eye has a hard exterior, as if it were coated in stone.
+It can be crafted into a [[basilisk-eye|Basilisk Eye]]."
 activate: ""
 craft:
 destruction: